npbhavya/baczy/README.md

 Run SphaeHost using a single command!

 **Before starting the run**
-A couple things to note:
-  - the taxonomic tree is generated using [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk), so update the lines
+The taxonomic tree is generated using [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk), so update the lines

       ```
       gtdbtk:
         outgroup: "d__Archaea"
         taxa_filter: "d__Bacteria"
       ```

-    An example would be,
+    This can be set to more specific genera:

       ```
       gtdbtk:
         outgroup: "g__Escherichia"